 The probation violation case was filed in Torrance Superior Court, but he also faced a second and separate felony complaint in the Long Beach Superior Court for his failure to register (really update his residence).
 He was living in Long Beach at the time, so the second case was filed in Long Beach Superior Court.

 The facts of the failure to update his address were fairly innocent.
 Our client was house sitting for a friend from his church while his friend went back to the Philippines for a few weeks.
 Our client was living at the friend’s home, but did not add his friend’s home address as his own address in the sex offender database.
 Our client’s stay at the friend’s home was temporary (three weeks), but the rules are clear and have no provision for temporary stays lasting longer than five days.
+Our client was, in other words, a bit too casual for local authorities.

-As it is a Los Angeles County rule that probation violation matters, when coupled with an independent case in another courthouse, “travel” to the other court for consolidation with the other case.
+It is a Los Angeles County rule that probation violation matters, when coupled with an independent case in another courthouse, “travel” to the other court for consolidation with the other case.
 Therefore, the probation violation from Torrance was transferred to Long Beach.

 Governor George Deukmejian Courthouse